Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>To set up PBR with the DEFAULT material, all textures go into their proper names, but Roughness goes into the Occlusion texture(This can be changed in the MaterialPairing menu)</li>
   <li>If you are using blendshapes to change geometry of a skinned mesh, you may need to go to the import settings of it(in the inspector), turn off Legacy Blendshape Normals, and make sure all normals are imported, not calculated, otherwise the normals for blendshapes might be wrong</li>
   <li>A fun thing you may want to do is go to TrueTrace -> Resources -> RenderPipelines -> RendererHandle, and uncomment the "[ImageEffectOpaque]"</li>
-  <li>If you use HDRIs, or CubeMaps for the skybox, you need to format as the texture to a cube shape in the inspector of the image, unity will convert it automatically, then put it in the slot in Scene Settings</li>
+  <li>If you use HDRIs, or CubeMaps for the skybox, you need to format as the texture to a Texture2D in the inspector of the image, unity will convert it automatically, then put it in the slot in "Scene Settings" in the TrueTrace settings menu</li>
   <li>With multi-pass ReSTIR GI, the additional passes for spatial are in the RayTracingMaster script, where you can add more to the "Spatials" array.
 X is spatial sample count, Y is spatial sample radius.</li>
 </ul>

 ## Using Instancing
 <ul>
+  <li>THIS DOES NOT WORK WITH RT CORES</li>
   <li>Firstly, all objects that will be the source of instanced objects will need to go under the InstancedStorage and can be arranged like normal objects(with regards to the layout of parentobject to raytracingobjects)</li>
   <li>Then, to instance the objects, you just need GameObjects with the InstanceObject script attatched to them under the Scene GameObject, and then drag the desired object instance from the hierarchy to the Instance Parent slot in the InstanceObject script</li>
 </ul>